jojo157/FundCentreGame/README.md

 - Contact Form
     - A contact form to allow the user to send a message directly to the site owner.
 An API will send this form data to the site owner by email.
 - Game setup Page
-    - This allows the user to select the game and the game level.
-The relevant game then loads.
+    - This allows the user to select between 2 different games and three game levels.
+The relevant game/level then loads.
+- Game Level Option
+    - The user can choose between Easy, Medium and Hard Game Level.
 - Fund Risk Game
     - The user will be presented with a random fund and risk level options and alerted when get question right or wrong.
 - Fund Management Style Game
     - The user will be presented with a random fund and management style options and alerted when get question right or wrong.
-- Game Level Option
-    - The user can choose between Easy, Medium and Hard Game Level.
 - Score card
     - During an active game, the user can see the number of correct and incorrect answers.
-At the end of a game, the user will be given their correct score.
 The user is also shown the total number of questions in the game, so they know how many they have left to complete the game.
+At the end of a game, the user will be given their final score.
 - Restart button
     - The user can choose to restart a game at any time.
 - Home Button